-9. Confirm safety around moving parts, enter a reference from the host controller, and then click the Start tuning Button.
+9. First confirm safety around moving parts.
+Turn ON the servo, enter a reference from the host controller, and then click the Start tuning Button.

 10. Click the Yes Button.

 Tuning will be executed.

 Vibration that occurs during tuning will be detected automatically and suitable settings will be made for that vibration.
 When the settings have been completed, the indicators for the functions that were used will light at the lower left of the dialog box.